 Starburst didn’t always have its catchy name—the candy was originally called Opal Fruits in Britain before it was brought to the U.S. It was marketed as a healthy candy because of its fruit flavors, and at one point was even fortified with Vitamin C. Starburst isn’t the only amazing candy to come out of Britain.
 This British candy might make you move across the pond.

-1969: Fruit Stripe Gum
+Most Popular Candy of 1969: Fruit Stripe Gum

-1970: Reese’s Peanut Butter Cups
+Most Popular Candy of 1970: Reese’s Peanut Butter Cups

 Reese’s has been around since the 1920s, born in the basement of H. B. Reese’s house, but the cups reached peak popularity after Hershey Chocolate and H. B. Reese merged in 1963.
 The candy would become Hershey’s top-seller in 1969.
 If you’re ready to start your own confectionary, give these homemade peanut butter cups (or any of these other homemade candy recipes) a try.

-1971: Laffy Taffy
+Most Popular Candy of 1971: Laffy Taffy

 In 1971, “Charlie and the Chocolate Factory” starring Gene Wilder hit the theaters, and Beaker Confections released a whole line of brightly colored candies under the name of Willy Wonka, including Laffy Taffy.
 However, Laffy Taffy was the only candy to have jokes printed on the packaging.
 Get it?
 Laffy?

-1973: Fun Dip
+Most Popular Candy of 1973: Fun Dip

-Fun Dip—because the only way to make eating pure sugar better is to having dipping sticks that are also completely sugar!
+Fun Dip—because the only way to make eating pure sugar better is to have dipping sticks that are also completely sugar!
 Though, for what it’s worth, Fun Dip does take much longer to consume, prolonging the sugar bliss and possibly lowering the amount of candy consumed.

-1975: Pop Rocks
+Most Popular Candy of 1975: Pop Rocks

-1976: Jelly Belly Jelly Beans
+Most Popular Candy of 1976: Jelly Belly Jelly Beans

 If you visit Jelly Belly in Fairfield, California, you’ll be watched over during the tour by multiple pictures of Ronald Reagan, including an enormous portrait made entirely of jelly beans.
 The reason?
 Ronald Reagan was a huge Jelly Belly fan, eating them as a way to quit smoking cigarettes in the 1960s and keeping the White House well stocked during his presidency.
 (Discover the best-selling Jelly Bean flavor in your state!)

-1979: Ring Pop
+Most Popular Candy of 1979: Ring Pop

 When Frank Richards invented the Ring Pop, he was just trying to get his daughter to stop sucking her thumb.
 Little did he know how popular this candy would be, and that his creation would even make an appearance at numerous weddings.
-For the record, we don’t advise trying to propose to your significant other with a Ring Pop unless you’re REALLY SURE they’ll think it’s cute.
+For the record, we don’t advise trying to propose to your significant other with a Ring Pop unless you’re really sure they’ll think it’s cute.

-1982: Reese’s Pieces
+Most Popular Candy of 1982: Reese’s Pieces

-1985: Sour Patch Kids
+Most Popular Candy of 1985: Sour Patch Kids

 Sour Patch Kids, also known as “The Very Bad Kids” in France, were originally released as “Mars Men,” but they got a new name and image to coincide with the popularity of The Cabbage Patch Kids in 1985.
 This branding helped catapult them into popularity.